ScilifelabDataCentre/dds_cli/docs/index.rst

    contain the root `toctree` directive.

 =====================================================================
-Welcome to the Data Delivery System's documentation / Test Protocol!
+Welcome to the Data Delivery Systems' Documentation / Test Protocol!
 =====================================================================

 .. note:: During testing on 2022-02-28 to 2022-03-07, this will also work as a test protocol.
 The goal is to give you ideas on what aspects of the system to try out, but if you feel that we have missed something, please test it and let us know what works and what doesn't.